-LECTURE SERIES COMMITTEE The Lecture Series Committee is one of the largest student activities on campus.
-The committee is divided into various subcommittees which organize the many phases of operation such as movies, lectures, and publicity.
-Our publicity facilities are the largest and most complete on campus, including an offset press, an extensive silkscreen set-up, and a darkroom equipped to do virtually anything in publicity including full color photographic posters.
-The L.S.C. is generally known as the "best deal in town" as far as entertainment.
-Three movie series offer to the M.I.T.
-KENMORE PHARMACY, Inc.
+The Lecture Series Committee is one of the largest student activities on campus.
+The Committee is divided into subcommittees which run a lecture program and show movies three times a week.
+Our publicity facilities, used exclusively by students, are the largest and most complete on the campus, including an offset press, an extensive silkscreen set-up, and a darkroom equipped to do virtually everything from small photos to full-color photographic posters.

+L.S.C. presents Senator Barry Goldwater